Mental health problems include depression, anxiety, eating disorders, obsessive compulsive disorder, ADHD and self-harm.

 A focus on prevention and early intervention

-Due to the current demand on services many children and young people with mental health problems, for which an early diagnosis and treatment are essential, are not receiving appropriate care and support.
+With an increasing demand for services, compounded by cuts in support, many children and young people with mental health problems for which an early diagnosis and treatment are essential are not receiving this in a timely manner.

 Increased investment is vital to the delivery of more efficient and effective mental health services, with a renewed focus on prevention and early intervention.